DarkSharpness/REIMU/docs/debugger.md

     ret

 # The debugger only recognizes standard return instructions, specifically `ret` (which is `jalr zero, 0(ra)`).
-# Although the logic of the following code is correct, our debugger will flag it and
+# Although the logic of the following code is correct, our debugger will reject it
-# terminate the program with an error message.
+# and terminate the program with an error message.
     .globl wrong_1
 wrong_1:
     mv t0, sp
-    jalr t0
+    jalr t0     # equal to jalr zero, 0(t0)
 ```

 ## Supported Commands